matloff/regtools/inst/NoPVals.md

 > threshold.
 The ASA statement is intended to steer research into a
 > ‘post p<0.05 era.’”

-To be sure, the position paper did not quite ban ST.  It was, in many ways, the proverbial "camel created by a committee"; as some on the committee still believe in ST, the paper stopped short of a ban.
+To be sure, though "post p<0.05 era" sounds like a ban on ST, the position paper did not quite call for a ban.
+It was, in many ways, the proverbial "camel created by a committee"; as some on the committee still believe in ST, the paper stopped short of a ban.
 Yet, the paper offered no use case in which ST *should* be used; their